 Our partners build technology and software to bring more businesses online, enable new types of businesses, and help them work more effectively.
-We’ve designed a partner program to help accelerate and amplify your impact.
+We’ve designed the Stripe Partner Ecosystem to help accelerate and amplify your impact.

-The Stripe Partner Program includes a marketing toolkit that contains resources to help with your marketing and sales efforts.
+The Stripe Partner Ecosystem includes a marketing toolkit that contains resources to help with your marketing and sales efforts.
 You’ll get access to: